 Also included in Discover Next is Unitron's SoundCore processing software which identifies and classifies seven distinct acoustic environments.
 They include quiet settings, extremely noisy environments too loud for easy conversation, conversations in small, medium and large groups, and music.

-Both Blu and Discover Next hearing aids are compatible with their latest smartphone app, Remote Plus, allowing you to not only control simple adjustments like volume via the app but also allowing you to personalize your hearing experience.
+Vivante, Blu and Discover Next hearing aids are all compatible with their latest smartphone app, Remote Plus, allowing you to not only control simple adjustments like volume via the app but also allowing you to personalize your hearing experience.

 Discover Next Styles